hackergrrl/common-readme/readme_tips.md

 > An implementation of John von Neumann's sorted arrays in JavaScript.
 > Implements insertion sort and binary search for fast insertion and deletion.

-a bit wordy, but the second sentence makes it very clear that it does what I want.
+The second sentence makes it very clear that it does what I want.
 Excellent!
 Now I need to gauge how well it'd fit into my code.

 3. *Usage* -- rather than starting to delve into the API docs, it'd be great to see what the module looks like in action.
 I can quickly determine whether the example JS fits the desired style and problem.
-People have lots of opinions on things like promises/callbacks and ES6. if it does fit the bill, then I can proceed to greater detail. if it does, then I can proceed to greater detail.
+People have lots of opinions on things like promises/callbacks and ES6.
+If it does fit the bill, then I can proceed to greater detail.
+If it does, then I can proceed to greater detail.

 4. *API* -- the name, description, and usage of this module all sound appealing to me.
 I'm probably very likely to use this module at this point.
 I just need to scan the actual API to make sure it does exactly what I need and doesn't have any unexpected caveats.
-The API section oight to detail the module's objects and functions, their signatures, return types, callbacks, and events in good detail.
+The API section ought to detail the module's objects and functions, their signatures, return types, callbacks, and events in good detail.
 Types should be included where they aren't obvious.
 Caveats should be made clear.